 Cocaine Addiction Treatment

 Recovering from a cocaine addiction seems like an insurmountable challenge.
 But with Little Creek Recovery’s approach to cocaine rehab in Pennsylvania, you are very likely to be walking towards a permanently addiction-free life.
+Our cocaine addiction treatment center offers outpatient cocaine rehab and inpatient cocaine rehab for men.
 We choose to approach every person that walks through our doors as an individual that deserves our full support and devotion.
-All of our clients get a unique plan of treatment that is made by professional, trained, and experienced experts.
+All of our clients get a unique plan of treatment that is made by professional, trained, and experienced experts at our cocaine treatment center.
 The benefits of such treatment are obvious, as our patients are much more likely to reach sobriety quickly, and maintain that sobriety for the rest of their lives.
-Don’t hesitate to contact us if you or someone you love is suffering from cocaine addiction – we’ll happily provide an environment that’s conducive to recovery.
+Don’t hesitate to contact us if you or someone you love is suffering from cocaine addiction – we’ll happily provide an environment that’s conducive to recovery at our cocaine rehab center in Pennsylvania.

 Cocaine addiction treatment at Little Creek Recovery

-Little Creek Recovery is a rehab facility that provides inpatient treatment for men, and outpatient treatment for both men and women.
+Little Creek Recovery is a rehab facility that provides inpatient cocaine addiction treatment for men, and outpatient cocaine rehab for both men and women.
 We know that there are far too many substances people can be addicted to nowadays.
 Thus, we offer different types of treatment in our facilities.
 What makes us special is our devotion to every single person that walks through our doors.
 We help our clients to acquire healthy coping skills and mechanisms that are necessary for overcoming addiction.

 Safely nestled in the woods of Lake Ariel, we give our clients a chance to recover from cocaine misuse in a sound and secure setting.
 Breathing in the fresh air can certainly only make one feel better and lessen the symptoms of withdrawal.
 Of course, we don’t rely on fresh air only.
-Instead, we have qualified counselors and therapists who will be able to use FDA-approved medications during the initial stages of recovery.
+Instead, we have qualified counselors and therapists who will be able to use FDA-approved medications during the initial stages of recovery at our cocaine rehab Pennsylvania facility.
 We’ll pair the proper medications with a holistic approach to recovery, providing you with a recipe for success.
 Recovering from cocaine addiction can be difficult – but it doesn’t have to be painful and uncomfortable.

 Residential program for men

-This form of Inpatient program is perfectly suitable for individuals who exhibit a severe form of addiction.
-If you have been struggling with cocaine misuse for quite some time, then you are most likely to benefit from our residential program for men.
+This form of Inpatient program is perfectly suitable for individuals who exhibit a severe form of cocaine addiction.
+If you have been struggling with cocaine misuse for quite some time, then you are most likely to benefit from our residential program for men at our cocaine rehab center.
 Our clients who attend this form of treatment will live inside our residential facilities where they will have constant care, support, and monitoring.

 Outpatient programs for cocaine addiction

-An Outpatient program can be the next step for those who finish attending Inpatient programs.
+An Outpatient program can be the next step for those who finish attending Inpatient program at a cocaine addiction treatment center.
 However, it can also mark the start of your journey to recovery, as our Outpatient program is best suited for those with a mild to severe form of addiction.
 In essence, those individuals who attend our Outpatient program can live in their own homes in between rehab sessions.
 Little Creek Recovery offers three different types of Outpatient programs for cocaine recovery.

 Partial hospitalization program (PHP)

-As the most intense form of Outpatient treatment, PHP requires patients to attend rehab for five to eight hours a day, five to seven days a week.
+As the most intense form of outpatient cocaine rehab, PHP requires patients to attend rehab for five to eight hours a day, five to seven days a week.
 Patients attending our PHP treatment for cocaine recovery are still closely monitored, but they get to live in their own homes.

 Intensive Outpatient Program (IOP)